 The Future of Entrepreneurial Education

 The University of Utah is redefining entrepreneurial education with the creation of Lassonde Studios.
 The innovative building houses more than 400 unique student residences and 20,000 sf of “garage” space where any student on campus can build a prototype, attend an event or launch a company.
 The space offers 3D printers and room to build prototypes on a 24/7 basis.
-It’s the place on campus where students live, create and launch companies.

 A collaborative process between the design team, university leadership, student housing, business school representatives, and members of the Lassonde Entrepreneur Institute led to extensive design experimentation and the eventual creation of this new type of learning building.
 Flexible spaces like the startup “garage” space allow the building to be as nimble as a startup with a flexible grid system allowing the university to reconfigure rooms and expand the garage as student needs change.